 Specify the domain to be blocked.
-Up to 256 domains can be defined.

 Click on Add.
-The length of the domain name must not exceed 128 characters.

 The added domain will then appear in the list of blacklisted domains.
-Messages that are treated as spam because their domains are blacklisted will have the highest level of trust (3).
+Messages that are treated as spam because their domains are blacklisted will have the highest level

+of trust (3).
 To delete a domain or the whole list of domains, click on Delete.